Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 to what happens on the GIL-enabled build, and what exactly it means for multiple threads to simultaneously execute Python code.

-You might also see how given that many extension modules were written assuming Python can into the extension in one thread at a time, how that might lead to problematic thread-unsafe behavior if suddenly more than one Python thread can simultaneously access any state stored in the extension.
+You might also see how extension modules written assuming that Python can call into the extension in one thread at a time might lead to problematic thread-unsafe behavior.
+Doubly so now that more than one Python thread can simultaneously access any state stored in the extension in the free-threaded build.

 ## Porting C Extensions